KKTuttle/JS-week4/README.md

 ## Project Objectives

-* Application template contains header with link(s).
+* The project contains at least one functioning computed property.
-* Data is stored in and retrieved from Ember Data models and Firebase.
+* A service has been implemented successfully.
-* Components are used to create display and behavior for your templates.
+* At least one custom helper is being used to format data.
-* One-to-many relationship exists between Question and Answers.
+* Previous standards have been met.
-* Application works as expected.
+* The application works as expected.
 * Project is in a polished, portfolio-quality state.
-* Able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology.
+* You are able to discuss the flow of your code and the concepts behind it using correct terminology.

 ## Known Bugs
 _none_